Love The City

 food

-Food pantry outreach
+Dry goods pantry outreach

 “Divide your bread with the hungry.” – Isaiah 58

 In the Old Testament, the faithful were instructed to leave portions of their fields and fruit trees for the poor of the land.
 Today, we have the opportunity to spend a few extra dollars each week as we buy our own groceries and donate the food to the hungry.
+We hand out dry goods (shampoo, feminine napkins, deodorant) and pray for our guests.

 Upcoming Events

-We also meet every Sunday at 10:00 am to worship God together.
+We meet every Sunday at 10:00 am

 At VCC, we believe that church is not a function: it is a family.
 Our religion is only as alive as we are, the people that pursue it.
 So, rather than acting as an organization, we want to act as an organism.
 We have no time for casual contacts and meaningless formalities.
 We are a fellowship on an adventure towards the stuff of God.
 Church means worshipping God together, studying the Bible together, fixing our cars together, hiking together, eating together, playing together, praying together... enjoying the warmth of the Holy Spirit in all parts of our lives together, not just in appointed meeting times.